 Since reading Reading Reconsidered this phrase above all else resonated with me.
 It highlighted the importance of really unpacking a word’s meaning both in relation to a text or character, but etymologically and to other ‘word families’ which are linked to it.
 Out of the ten standard spellings and definitions from the vocabulary lists each week, we focus on high utility words and unpack their meaning to a forensic degree using the model below:

 I have written about this format previously here: Word of the Week Case Studies and an example from our Great Expectations Unit.
+Here are some of the Romeo & Juliet Key Vocabulary Case Studies.
 Students have ‘Magpie Books’ which we adapted from the ‘Magpieing’ of vocabulary in Talk to Writing into books that students carry through with them each year to their new teacher.
 They build up a bank of vocabulary and terminology which chronicles their journey through our curriculum and acts as a reference point almost every lesson.
 I have kept the format simple and it has become embedded as part of our routine.
 For Malcontent for example, we read Tybalt’s lines within the play and explored his tone and intentions.
 Once students had a solid grounding of his characterisation I introduced ‘Malcontent’ framed by his character to act as an anchoring point in their understanding.
 We always begin with the etymology and morphology and then explore synonyms and antonyms.
 This is always a perfect opportunity to deal with subtle permutations of words and address misconceptions and non-examples.
 We have applied Dual Coding here with the silhouetted chess pieces to visually reinforce the meanings of synonym and antonym.
 Beck explores this in her book, Bringing Words to Life: “students have to identify the word’s semantic field…whether [a word] has to do with” another.
 Consequently, on the whiteboard in class we might place the synonyms and antonyms on a continuum with the focus word in the center as not all are direct synonyms but add colour and depth to the definition by exploring the relationships.

 For stretch and challenge, this offers a perfect opportunity for a comparison to other Shakespearean characters such as Don Juan in Much Ado about Nothing and Iago in Othello, how are they similar or different?
 It was interesting as it helped to dispel misconceptions that ‘Malcontent’ meaning moody, sulky or sullen as Iago is an excellent manipulator and jovial character when he needs to be.